 Summertime – High Season

 For many visitors, the summer months are the best time to go to Herceg Novi.
-The weather in Herceg Novi in the summer is hot and full of sunshine – which is perfect for long days at the beach and on the water.
+The weather is hot and full of sunshine.
+It’s perfect for long days at the beach and on the water.

 Herceg Novi is a very seasonal destination…and everything is open in the peak summertime (really just July and August).
 However, the prices for accommodations are highest in the summer, beaches can get crowded and loud and some restaurants are difficult to get into.